 Most online bookies offer a range of odds on each racing market outside of the standard tote and fixed odds price.
 These include Best of the Best (the highest odds paid from the three main Australian totes) and Top Fluctuation (highest fluctuation price from when the market opened).

-Bookmakers also offer a promotion which enables punters to enhance their fixed odds for a select number of occasions per day.
+Bookmakers also offer a promotion that enables punters to enhance their fixed odds for a select number of occasions per day.
 This provides a boost to punters' odds either on individual markets, with some bookies also allowing the enhancement promotion to be used on multis.

 Make sure you check which days of the week odds promotions are available.
 For example, some online bookmakers will only offer Best of the Best on Saturday race meets, and Mid Tote on midweek race meets.
+The bet slip of your online bookie will reveal which races are eligible for enhanced odds.

 Furthermore, Aussie bookmakers offer different odds for exotic bets such as quadrellas.